Using the library

 Use a computer to access the Life in Great Britain software to prepare for the British Citizenship test, or get help using a computer to apply for a visa (we can't advise on the visa application but can help with the digital process).

-More information, resources and services are available online and in libraries to help you settle in contact us for more information or visit our library events, computers and WiFi, book a computer, join the library web pages.
+More information, resources and services are available online and in libraries to help you settle in contact us for more information or visit our libraries special events calendar, computers and WiFi, book a computer, join the library web pages.

 For help with other council services visit welcome information for Nottingham city residents.